janustack/create-janustack/gpt_prompt.md

 make everything work and actually publish to github registry.
 The create-janustack repository is a public repository.
 The repo is owned by the Janustack organization which I am the owner of.
 Guide me through every step to login to the GitHub Container Registry (GHCR) and publish the Docker images.
+Im using podman.
+apt-get is legacy btw.
+What should I name the tokens, where to create the tokens, and where to store the tokens?